theacrat/patina/README.md

 ## Signing and installing

-patina re-signs whenever it changes the executable — enough for **AltStore** and **Sideloadly**, which re-sign with your own certificate anyway. **TrollStore** relies on the app's own signature, so add `--fakesign-bundle` to sign the whole bundle; it reads every file in the app, so it's off by default.
+patina re-signs whenever it changes the executable — enough for **AltStore** and **Sideloadly**, which re-sign with your own certificate anyway. **AppSync** relies on the app's own signature, so add `--fakesign-bundle` to sign the whole bundle; it reads every file in the app, so it's off by default.

 ## Development